groovy-tutorial/groovy-tutorial/manuscript/03/03_95_ObjectOperators.md

 ## Type Comparison

-The Type Comparison operator (`instanceof`) is used to determine if a variable is an instance of the specified class.
+The Type Comparison operators (`instanceof` and `in`) is used to determine if a variable is an instance of the specified class.

 In this next example I check to make sure that `fred` is a `Person`: